-Palm Tran plans to invest in new and more sustainable transit buses in order to reduce its environmental impact.
-The new South County Palm Tran Facility, slated to open in late 2020, will feature infrastructure for electric bus charging stations.

-Palm Beach County SUPPORTS initiatives and cost-share programs that aide transit agencies seeking to replace diesel buses with an electric/hybrid fleet.
+Palm Tran has begun planning and developing the groundwork for more sustainable transit buses in order to reduce its environmental impact.
+The new South County Palm Tran Facility, slated to open in early 2021, will feature infrastructure for electric bus charging stations.
+Palm Beach County SUPPORTS initiatives and cost-share programs that aid transit agencies seeking to replace diesel buses with an electric/hybrid fleet.